yxtj/Daiger/src2/runner/WorkFlow.md

 		- clear the resources for this procedure.

 	(This is actually the step 3, 4, 5 of Type 1.)

-## Procedure initialization (sharing working info)

-1. Master :
-	- send message "CWorkers" to all workers, containing the assigned (net-id, worker-id) mapping for all workers.
-2. Worker : when receive "CWorkers",
-	- store them.
-	- do local initialization
-	- send a reply to master.
-3. Master : when all workers replied,
-	- finish

 ## Progress report & Termination check